yangshun/front-end-interview-handbook/contents/pop-quiz.md

 ---
-title: Pop Quiz Introduction
+title: Pop Quiz Overview
-sidebar_label: Introduction
+sidebar_label: Overview
 ---

 Pop Quiz-style questions are usually found in the first few stages of an interview as the answers are usually short and can possibly be administered by a minimally-technical recruiter.